Younger Dryas impact hypothesis: Tell el-Hammam and data manipulation

-In popular culture

-The impact hypothesis has been the subject of documentaries, including Mammoth Mystery on National Geographic Explorer (2007), Journey to 10,000 BC on the History Channel (2008), Survival Earth on Channel 4 (2008), and Megabeasts' Sudden Death on PBS Nova (2009).
-(Note: Megabeasts Sudden Death was removed from online streaming after NOVA WGBH learned about problems with the hypothesis and data discrancies.)
+Public interest

+YDIH was popularized by its inclusion in documentaries, including media on the National Geographic Channel, History Channel, and the PBS program NOVA.
+In 2024, The New York Times (NYT) called YDIH "The Comet Strike Theory That Just Won't Die" in a feature describing the history and the public's peculiar fascination with it.
+The tendency for lay people to accept YDIH in the face of scientific consensus against it stems from "epistemic vigilance," a cognitive process that works to distinguish fact from fiction.
+Psychologists have found that when confronted by conflicting information from perceived experts, people tend to choose the side that most closely aligns with their existing beliefs or their political or cultural identity.
+Psychologist Spencer Mermelstein said that people likely choose YDIH because it offers a simple explanation that aligns with their knowledge of Earth's geologic past with "one big cause, one big outcome."

-Graham Hancock argued in his 2015 book Magicians of the Gods that the Younger Dryas comet destroyed the earth in a time cycle and that it was responsible for the Noahide flood myth.
+Author of pseudoscience Graham Hancock argued in his 2015 book Magicians of the Gods that the Younger Dryas comet destroyed the earth in a time cycle and that it was responsible for the Noahide flood myth.
 He inferred that this myth was widespread elsewhere on earth by comparing it with the flood mythology of other peoples.
 These claims were criticized as inaccurate by independent reviewers, including Jason Colavito, Michael Shermer, and Marc J. Defant.
 Hancock expanded on his claims in a subsequent book, America Before: The Key to Earth's Lost Civilization (2019), in which he claimed that the Younger Dryas catastrophe had wiped out all traces of a sophisticated Ice Age civilization in North America.

-In 2017, a debate was held on the Joe Rogan Experience between proponents Graham Hancock, Randall Carlson, and Malcolm A. LeCompte and opponents Michael Shermer and Marc J. Defant.
-(Note: Both Michael Shermer and Marc J. Defant have since indicated that they accept the impact hypothesis.)
-The week that the podcast was released, the network was reportedly averaging over 120 million downloads a month.

-A 2021 episode of the Science Channel series Ancient Unexplained Files had a segment on the evidence from Abu Hureyra; geoscientist Sian Proctor also described the impact hypothesis as a whole.

-In 2022 Graham Hancock presented in a Netflix series titled Ancient Apocalypse, with episode 8 specifically covering the YDIH.
-In March 2023 Mark Boslough published a commentary in Skeptic magazine with the conclusion that many attributes of the series are pseudoscience.
+The Society for American Archaeology (SAA) said in open letter that Hancock's ideas about such a civilization echoed and promoted "dangerous racist thinking."